dlt-hub/vibe-hub/api_name/api_name-docs.md

     import dlt

    data = dlt.pipeline("api_name_pipeline").dataset()
-   # get nps table as Pandas frame
+   # get customers/count/daily table as Pandas frame
-   data.nps.df().head()
+   data.customers/count/daily.df().head()
     ```

 ## Running into errors?

-Ensure the API key is valid to avoid 401 Unauthorized errors.
-Check the endpoint path and parameters to prevent 404 Not Found errors.
-The API supports both full and incremental syncs.
+Some endpoints in API-Name have rate limits, which can lead to REQUEST_LIMIT_EXCEEDED errors.
+To avoid QUERY_TIMEOUT errors, it's advised to break down filters or add selectivity.
+Ensure proper OAuth scopes are set as unauthorized access leads to 401 errors.

 ### Extra resources: